Demiga-g/crop-recommendation/README.md

 💻 The model is then deployed to be used in an application that can be accessed [here](https://crop-to-recommend.streamlit.app/)

 🔊 **Disclaimer:** *This is a proof-of-concept project and should not be taken as an expert opinion regarding the crop recommended to grow.
-Moreover, the data was obtained in India and could not be reflective of other regions' crop growth conditions.*
+Moreover, this is an augmented dataset that was obtained in India based on the data available and could not be reflective of other regions' crop growth conditions.*

 ## Project's Structure